Want to protect your data and make your

 more secure?
 Invest more in human resources than in technology, think like the bad guys, and redefine success in the war against cybercrime.
 That's some of the advice shared this week at the RSA Security Conference by Art Gilliland, Hewlett-Packard's senior VP for Software Enterprise Security Products.

-Gilliland told some of the 25,000 attendees at the RSA conference in San Francisco's Moscone Center that his company's research shows that too many businesses rely excessively on and hardware to protect their systems.
+Gilliland told some of the 25,000 attendees at the RSA conference in San Francisco's Moscone Center that his company's research shows that too many businesses rely excessively on software and hardware to protect their systems.
 Meanwhile, they skimp on safe practices by smart managers.

 "We are over-invested in product," he said.